-NOTES TO THE UNAUDITED CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS For the three and six months ended November 30, 2019 and 2018
+NOTES TO THE UNAUDITED CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS

+For the three and nine months ended February 29, 2020 and February 28, 2019 (All dollar amounts expressed in Canadian dollars)

 (b) Transition to IFRS 16

 Practical expedients

 On transition to IFRS 16, the Company elected to apply the practical expedient to make the assessment of which transactions represent leases.
 The Company applied IFRS 16 only to contracts that were previously identified as leases under IAS 17 and IFRIC 4.
 Therefore, the definition of a lease under IFRS 16 was applied only to contracts entered into, or changed, on or after June 1, 2019.